M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Multi-Server-Mode/Recurring-Tasks/index.md

 Recurring tasks can be created through the use of a [task queue](../Task-Queues).
 Each job should, when processed, re-schedule itself to run once it is completed.

-An alpha release of the VAF Extensions library contains a [helper object for working with recurring tasks](https://github.com/M-Files/VAF.Extensions.Community/tree/multiservermode/MFiles.VAF.Extensions/MultiServerMode/TaskQueueBackgroundOperationManager).
+A release of the VAF Extensions library contains a [helper object for working with recurring tasks](https://github.com/M-Files/VAF.Extensions.Community/tree/master/MFiles.VAF.Extensions/MultiServerMode/TaskQueueBackgroundOperationManager).
 {:.note}

 ## Creating a recurring task